opal-project-dev/fluidity/packages/contracts/test-report.md

     ✓ redeemCollateral(): a redemption made when base rate is zero increases the base rate (1187ms) ✓ redeemCollateral(): a redemption made when base rate is non-zero increases the base rate, for negligible time passed (1987ms)
     ✓ redeemCollateral(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation [ @skip-on-coverage ] (2515ms)
-    ✓ redeemCollateral(): a redemption made at zero base rate send a non-zero ETHFee to LQTY staking contract (5136ms) ✓ redeemCollateral(): a redemption made at zero base increases the ETH-fees-per-LQTY-staked in LQTY Staking contract (1207ms)
+    ✓ redeemCollateral(): a redemption made at zero base rate send a non-zero ETHFee to OPL staking contract (5136ms) ✓ redeemCollateral(): a redemption made at zero base increases the ETH-fees-per-OPL-staked in OPL Staking contract (1207ms)
-    ✓ redeemCollateral(): a redemption made at a non-zero base rate send a non-zero ETHFee to LQTY staking contract (1730ms) ✓ redeemCollateral(): a redemption made at a non-zero base rate increases ETH-per-LQTY-staked in the staking contract (5971ms)
+    ✓ redeemCollateral(): a redemption made at a non-zero base rate send a non-zero ETHFee to OPL staking contract (1730ms) ✓ redeemCollateral(): a redemption made at a non-zero base rate increases ETH-per-OPL-staked in the staking contract (5971ms)
     ✓ redeemCollateral(): a redemption sends the ETH remainder (ETHDrawn - ETHFee) to the redeemer (1113ms) ✓ redeemCollateral(): a full redemption (leaving trove with 0 debt), closes the trove (1553ms) ✓ redeemCollateral(): emits correct debt and coll values in each redeemed trove's TroveUpdated event (1416ms) ✓ redeemCollateral(): a redemption that closes a trove leaves the trove's ETH surplus (collateral - ETH drawn) available for the trove owner to claim (5373ms)
     ✓ redeemCollateral(): a redemption that closes a trove leaves the trove's ETH surplus (collateral - ETH drawn) available for the trove owner after re-opening trove (2154ms)
-    ✓ redeemCollateral(): reverts if fee eats up all returned collateral (1412ms) ✓ getPendingLUSDDebtReward(): Returns 0 if there is no pending LUSDDebt reward (618ms) ✓ getPendingETHReward(): Returns 0 if there is no pending ETH reward (620ms) ✓ computeICR(): Returns 0 if trove's coll is worth 0 ✓ computeICR(): Returns 2^256-1 for ETH:USD = 100, coll = 1 ETH, debt = 100 LUSD
+    ✓ redeemCollateral(): reverts if fee eats up all returned collateral (1412ms) ✓ getPendingONEUDebtReward(): Returns 0 if there is no pending ONEUDebt reward (618ms) ✓ getPendingETHReward(): Returns 0 if there is no pending ETH reward (620ms) ✓ computeICR(): Returns 0 if trove's coll is worth 0 ✓ computeICR(): Returns 2^256-1 for ETH:USD = 100, coll = 1 ETH, debt = 100 LUSD